 Visit Singapore with kids in tow and you are guaranteed an incredible family holiday.
 Singapore is easily accessible from all over the world as it is a transport hub.
 So, whether you have a few days as a stop over or make it your entire holiday, there are many reasons why you should visit Singapore.
-I have spoken previously on the blog about why you should travel with kids and I bet you are wondering what fun things there are to do in Singapore with kids?
+I have spoken previously on the blog about why you should travel with kids and I bet you are wondering what are the fun things to do in Singapore with kids?

 Singapore holds an extra special place in our hearts – we have visited many times and got married there in 2014.
 And therefore it is really easy for me to justify why I think you should choose Singapore as a holiday destination.
 It is quite Western for a South East Asian country, however look under the surface and it is a vibrant melting pot of cultural experiences.
 Singapore is very clean, the transport system is excellent and English is widely spoken.
 The tropical weather means it is normally hot and humid, but it is subject to rainy season.

 There is literally something for everyone in this uber cool landscape.
 Whether you want to shop till you drop on Orchard Road, wine and dine at fancy restaurants or deep dive into cultural and historical experiences.
-Singapore also caters greatly for children and families, so see below for all the wonderful things you can do in Singapore with kids.
+Singapore also caters greatly for children and families, so see below for all the wonderful things to do in Singapore with kids.

-Make A Splash At Adventure Cove Waterpark
+#1: Make A Splash At Adventure Cove Waterpark

 An aquatic fun park filled with rides for people of all ages.
 Spend your day splashing down water slides, cruising along the lazy river, catching waves in the wave pool or snorkeling over the rainbow reef.
 This park has everything your family needs for a day of fun in the water.
 There are lockers for ease of storing your things and life vests available for less confident swimmers.

-Get Up Close To The Pandas At River Safari
+#2: Get Up Close To The Pandas At River Safari

 We chose to visit the River Safari for the promise of seeing pandas.
 And we were not left disappointed.
 This is a gorgeous, clean and spacious establishment.
 My daughter absolutely loved looking at the different specifies of fish, strolling through the monkey cage and feeling the marine life in the touch pool.

-Take A Cruise Along The River
+#3: Take A Cruise Along The River

 Let Singapore River Cruises take you on a 40 minute journey through Clarke Quay, Boat Quay and Marina Bay.
-A river cruise is a great way to see the city from a different vantage point and explore Singapore with kids.
+A river cruise is a great way to see the city from a different vantage point and one of the perfect things to do in Singapore with kids.

-Have Breakfast With The Orangutans At Singapore Zoo
+#4: Have Breakfast With The Orangutans At Singapore Zoo

 The Singapore Zoo is world class and has so much to offer its visitors.
 They claim its the only place in the world you can have breakfast with the orangutans, something I have fond memories of doing when I was a teen.
 There are several shows to enjoy throughout the day and a huge array of animals to see – everything from African Lions to Zebras.